FawazSapa/Hate-Speech-Identification-Model/README.md

-# Hate Speech Identification Model
+# Offensive Speech Identification Model

 This project aims to develop a classifier using the NLTK and scikit-learn libraries to categorize given text into offensive, hate speech, or neither.
 It leverages machine learning techniques to contribute to addressing the issue of hate speech online.